mathieu-gouleau/BirdsHome/README.md

 - ipconfig
 ==> write your Ipv4 Address or copy it ( it's something like "192.168.x.y")

-4) open the folder where the "server" folder is and open a cmd in this folder, write theses commands to run the server:
+4) download the "server" folder on your machine from github, open a cmd in this folder, write theses commands to run the server:
 - Set FLASK_APP= BirdHouse_server.py
 - flask run -h "IP Adress"

 you need to paste your Ipv4 Adress that you copied just before

-What the serveur can do ?
+What the server can do ?

 Get method: